Topic: Growth Stocks

 1. Know the difference between momentum stocks and growth stocks: It’s very easy to confuse growth stocks with momentum stocks.
 Like growth stocks, momentum stocks, including many of the “AI stocks” now out there, often move up faster than the market averages.
 But momentum stocks attract a different kind of investor.
 Growth-stock investors are in for the long haul, while momentum investors aim to profit from short-term trades and trends like AI stocks.
 Momentum investors are particularly keen to jump in on a so-called “positive earnings surprise.”
 That’s when a company outdoes brokers’ earnings estimates.

 Momentum investors see a “negative earnings surprise” (or lower-than-expected earnings) as a sell signal.
 They use a number of formulas to make buy and sell decisions, but all come down to “buy on strength and sell on weakness.”
-So they tend to pile into the same stocks (including 2024’s hot stock group–AI stocks) all at once, and the gains that follow are something of a self-fulfilling prophecy.
+So they tend to pile into the same stocks (including 2024’s hot stock group–AI stocks) all at once, despite their high p/e ratio, and the gains that follow are something of a self-fulfilling prophecy.

 The trouble is that when the stock’s rise wanes, momentum investors also try to get out as a group.
 But there are never enough buyers to accommodate them.
 That leads to violent fluctuations in the stock’s price.